 So, as previously mentioned, we’re going to go through a bunch of ways you can fix screen tearing.
 From changing resolution rates to turning off any frame limits, you should be able to find the solution for you.
-Enough talking, let’s get into it.
+If you want to learn more about refresh rates then have a quick peruse of this article when you get a moment.

-One reason why you might be encountering screen tearing is because the resolution of your monitor could be set to an incorrect setting.
-The reason why this occurs is that if the resolution rate of the monitor is higher than what is currently being displayed, it’s very easy for high motion experiences to showcase screen tearing.
+One reason why you might be encountering screen tearing is that the resolution of your monitor could be set to an incorrect setting.
+The reason why this occurs is that if the resolution rate of the monitor is higher than what is currently being displayed, it’s very easy for high-motion experiences to showcase screen tearing.

 If you want to try and change your resolution rate to potentially solve your screen tearing issue, we have a full guide on that which goes through different methods of changing your resolution rate including via windows settings and within your dedicated GPU’s control panel.